Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Results and Discussion

-where $C_\mathrm{s}$ is the concentration of lattice sites in the perfect material, $\theta_X$ is the multiplicity of the configuration (which is different from 1 e.g. for dumbbells which can have different orientations), and $k_\mathrm{B}$ is the Boltzmann constant. {In the limit of zero temperature for stoichiometric crystals, the combination of Eqs.~(1) and (2) collapses to the requirement that the formation energy of the lowest-energy stoichiometry balancing defects are equal}~\cite{foiles_daw_1987}.
-The formation energies as a function of Fermi level relative to the top of the valence band $E\mathrm{_V}$ are shown in Fig.~2. {We find B-antisites to be the constitutional defects in the B-rich case for the entire Fermi-level range (Fig.~2a), while for the As-rich case, the As-antiste dominates up to $\sim 1.2$~eV, while for high Fermi levels, V$_{\rm B}$ takes over (Fig.~2b).
-B$\mathrm{_{As}}$ and V$\mathrm{_B}$ balance each other to maintain stoichiometry at 1100~K over the entire Fermi-level range (Fig.~2d), while the zero-temperature calculation predicts As$_{\rm B}$ instead of V$_{\rm B}$ to balance the stoichiometry in the severe $p$-type regime (Fig.~2c).}
+The formation energies of all defects as a function of Fermi level relative to the top of the valence band $E_{\rm VBM}$ in both stoichiometric and off-stoichiometric cases are shown in Fig.~\ref{fig:formation_energy}a-d.
+We find B-antisites to be the constitutional defects in the B-rich case for the entire Fermi-level range (Fig.~\ref{fig:formation_energy}a), while for the As-rich case, the As-antiste dominates up to $\sim 1.2$~eV, while for high Fermi levels, V$_{\rm B}$ takes over (Fig.~\ref{fig:formation_energy}b).
+The stoichiometry-balancing defects are independent of temperature except for the close vicinity of the valence band edge at low temperatures.
+At 1100~K, which is about the annealing temperature in Ref.~\onlinecite{lv2015experimental}, B$_{\rm As}$ and V$_{\rm B}$ balance each other to maintain stoichiometry over the entire Fermi-level range (Fig.~\ref{fig:formation_energy}d), while the zero-temperature calculations predict stoichiometry balancing between As$_{\rm B}$ and B$_{\rm As}$ instead of V$_{\rm B}$ in the severe $p$-type region (Fig.~\ref{fig:formation_energy}c).